 Coconut Shrimp with Orange-Chili Dipping Sauce

-This Coconut Shrimp recipe is an Outback Steakhouse copycat.
+Coconut Shrimp with Dipping Sauce —An Outback Steakhouse copycat recipe!
 It’s fast, easy, and guaranteed to trump restaurant and take-out versions!
 Perfectly crispy on the outside, juicy on the inside, and full of coconut flavor without being heavy or greasy.